Comparison: Wealthfront vs. FutureAdvisor

 When comparing Wealthfront vs. FutureAdvisor in terms of investment management fees and costs, a major benefit offered by Wealthfront to new clients is free advisory for your first $10,000 in your account.

-After that amount, Wealthfront continues to manage the first $10,000 for free but charges a monthly advisory fee for your additional investment.
-The fee is based on a flat rate of 0.25% per year.
+After that amount, Wealthfront continues to manage the first $10,000 for free but charges an annual advisory fee of 0.25 percent.

 There are no account-opening fees, account-closing fees, trading fees, commission fees, or any other type of fees.